Visit By

 Where and what to use the fireplace for

 A fireplace can be your main heating unit, or it can add to an already existing one.
-You have to identify the main areas you need it to heat since 1kW of power usually heats up to 10m2.
+You should identify the main areas you need it to heat since 1kW of power usually heats up to 10m2.
 Important factors you should consider with usability are your region, the insulation in your home, altitude, flooring, and glazing.

 For fireplaces that will serve as the only heating source, value for money should be your only concern.
 Wood is still the best fuel option because it is more economical.
 Wood fireplaces will also continue to provide heat even if there is a blackout.
 However, you have to remember that a fireplace cannot work as a central heating unit because of its inability to supply heat to all the rooms in your house.